-Dr. Pierre Pavot and Dr. Paula Mendes are Board-certified in the field of Neurology and see patients with a wide range of neurological disorders.
+Dr. Pierre Pavot is Board-certified in the field of Neurology and sees patients with a wide range of neurological disorders.

 - Alzheimer’s disease/Dementia Dementia is a neurodegenerative condition that affects a person’s cognition (memory, behavior, personality, etc.).
 Alzheimer’s disease is the most common form of dementia generally affecting people over the age of 60.
 While there is no cure for dementia, there are several treatment options that can potentially have an impact on the patient’s quality of life.
 For more information visit the Alzheimer’s Foundation